aniou/morfeo/README.md

 # OF816 Open Firmware inspired FORTH
 This project contains copy of version of [OF816](https://github.com/aniou/of816/tree/C256/platforms/C256) by [mgcaret](https://github.com/mgcaret).
-It can be run by simply passing corresponding hex file to any c256-family emulator:
+It can be run by simply passing corresponding hex file to c256u+ or c256fmx emulators, it will start automatically:

 ```
 ./c256u+ data/of816.hex
 ```

+Running from `c256u` platform requires manual execution by `call 65536` command from BASIC816 level.

 # FQA